utopia-rise/IsometricMapModule/docs/src/doc/user-guide/3-creating-map.md

 ![delete-tiles-gif]

+You can move selected positionables using <kbd>⇧ Shift</kbd> and left click drag and drop.
+You don't have to maintain
+<kbd>⇧ Shift</kbd> once you started moving.
+To cancel movement, use right click.

+![move-tiles-gif]

 ### None

 In none mode, no input is forwarded to the plugin, in this mode you can use classic godot commands, like saving the